by Bruce Dunlavy

 Many years ago, gambling celebrity “Jimmy the Greek” Snyder made a prescient observation about legal gambling.
 “Keep it in Las Vegas,” he said.
 “It’s out of the way and hard to get to.”
 What Snyder was driving at was that legalized gambling is a dangerous thing if it is made too accessible, as the large number of habitual gamblers and poor money-managers who could not afford regular trips to Vegas would be easily defunded if they had to go no further than their local casino.

-In 1992, the U. S. Congress passed the Professional and Amateur Sports Protection Act (PASPA), which prohibited States from allowing betting on individual sporting events other than horse racing, dog racing, and jai alai.
-Impetus for the Act came from both organized sports leagues (particularly the National Basketball Association, which is uniquely vulnerable to point-shaving schemes) and from States where forms of sports betting were already legal, notably Nevada.
+In 1992, the U. S. Congress passed the Professional and Amateur Sports Protection Act (PASPA), which prohibited States that did not already allow betting on individual sporting events other than horse racing, dog racing, and jai alai, from doing so Impetus for the Act came from both organized sports leagues (particularly the National Basketball Association, which is uniquely vulnerable to point-shaving schemes) and from States where forms of sports betting were already legal, notably Nevada.
 The law derived its authority from the Constitutional power given to Congress to regulate interstate commerce.

 On May 18, 2018, the U.S. Supreme Court, in a 6-3 decision, ruled in Murphy v.
 National Collegiate Athletic Association that PASPA was unconstitutional.
 The court majority held that PASPA violated the Tenth Amendment, which bars Congress from prohibiting State autonomy in matters not otherwise addressed in the Constitution.